anuvindhs/TechWithAnuvindh/Ninjas/MasterClass-04Amit/Day 4/EC2/README.md

 ---

-## **Experience Example**
+## **My Experience**
-"I used EC2 Auto Scaling to manage fluctuating web traffic, reducing downtime during peak periods and optimizing costs efficiently."
+I used EC2 Auto Scaling to manage a web app that saw fluctuating web traffic during a campaign.
+There was no downtime or complaints during the peak period and the costs were under control.